Dynamical quantum ergodicity from energy level statistics: Discussion: Dynamical ergodicity and thermalization

-It follows that the only DFT cyclic permutations that can serve as good candidates for the definition of phase space regions like in Eq.~\eqref{eq:phasespacemixedstates} that are also Poincar\'{e} recurrent for regions containing more than one pure state ($\mu(A) > 1/d$)\footnote{If we imagine pure states as corresponding to points with negligible ($= 1/d$) phase space measure, they are effectively measure zero sets which are not required to satisfy Poincar\'{e} recurrence even classically.
-More realistically, we should expect recurrence times to increase with decreasing measure}, are ergodic ones.
-In other DFT bases, Poincar\'{e} recurrence fails for regions $A$ with some small volume $1/d < \mu(A) \ll 1$.
-Thus, if we want to construct a fictitious phase space for some energy subspace $\eshell_d$ that satisfies Poincar\'{e} recurrence for arbitrary regions (of greater than the smallest volume $1/d$), there are two possibilities \begin{enumerate} \item $\eshell_d$ is itself ergodic, and the corresponding ergodic (DFT) cyclic permutation $\mathcal{C}$ allows the definition of mixed states corresponding to Poincar\'{e} recurrent phase space regions according to Eq.~\eqref{eq:phasespacemixedstates}. \item $\eshell_d$ must be decomposed into $M$ ergodic subspaces $\eshell_{d_1}(1),\ldots,\eshell_{d_M}(M)$, each spanned by $d_k$ energy levels (respectively) that add up to $d$.
+If we impose Poincar\'{e} recurrence for all regions of the form of Eq.~\eqref{eq:phasespacemixedstates} containing more than one pure state ($\mu(A) > 1/d$)\footnote{If we imagine pure states as corresponding to regions with negligible ($= 1/d$) phase space measure, they are effectively measure zero sets which are not required to satisfy Poincar\'{e} recurrence even classically, unless they are on e.g. periodic orbits.
+More realistically, we should expect recurrence times to increase with decreasing measure.}, as a criterion to identify a physical phase space $\mathcal{P}[\mathcal{C}] = \mathcal{P}$, it follows that the only DFT cyclic permutations that can satisfy this requirement are ergodic ones.
+In other DFT bases, Poincar\'{e} recurrence fails for certain regions $A$ with $2/d \leq \mu(A) < t_0/t_R(\mathcal{C})$.
+Thus, if we want to construct a fictitious phase space for some energy subspace $\eshell_d$ that satisfies Poincar\'{e} recurrence for arbitrarily small regions (of greater than the smallest volume $1/d$), there are two possibilities given our assumptions: \begin{enumerate} \item $\eshell_d$ is itself ergodic, and a corresponding ergodic (DFT) cyclic permutation $\mathcal{C}$ allows the definition of mixed states corresponding to Poincar\'{e} recurrent phase space regions according to Eq.~\eqref{eq:phasespacemixedstates}. \item $\eshell_d$ must be decomposed into $M$ ergodic subspaces $\eshell_{d_1}(1),\ldots,\eshell_{d_M}(M)$, each spanned by $d_k$ energy levels (respectively) that add up to $d$.
 Poincar\'{e} recurrent phase space regions can then be defined according to Eq.~\eqref{eq:phasespacemixedstates} on the combination of their respective ergodic (DFT) cyclic permutations $\mathcal{C}(1),\ldots,\mathcal{C}(M)$.
-The previous case corresponds to $M=1$. \end{enumerate} In either case, the projectors $\proj(A)$ can be written as
+The previous case corresponds to $M=1$. \end{enumerate} This is the key component of our argument: imposing an \textit{ad hoc} Poincar\'{e} recurrence requirement to identify a physical phase space basis $\mathcal{P}[\mathcal{C}] = \mathcal{P}$ forces this basis to be a collection of ergodic cyclic permutations.
+Thus, we obtain a quantum analogue of the classically more trivial statement that the phase space $\mathcal{P}$ is either itself ergodic or decomposes into ergodic subsets~\cite{Sinai1976,SinaiCornfield,HalmosErgodic}.